XTRAN Example — Cross Link & Index HTML Documents

-A document (or Web site) written in HTML may comprise many "chapters" (HTML source files), typically with a title page and a Table of Contents that links to all of the chapter files.
+A document (or Web site) written in HTML may comprise many "chapters" (HTML source files), typically front-ended by a Table of Contents that links to all of the chapter files (and an index).
 An example is the XTRAN User's Manual.

 In some situations, we may have variants of the document, in which not all chapters participate in every variant.
 For instance, in the case of the XTRAN User's Manual each XTRAN licensee receives a variant that is tailored for the licensed activity.
-Someone licensing XTRAN for, say, translation of Pascal to C will get an XTRAN User's Manual containing only those chapters relevant to that activity.
-Someone else licensing XTRAN for, say, analysis of VAX assembler will receive a different variant, containing a different selection of chapters.
+So someone licensing XTRAN for, say, translation of PL/I to C++ will get an XTRAN User's Manual containing only those chapters relevant to that activity.
+Someone else licensing XTRAN for, say, analysis of mainframe assembler will receive a different variant, containing a different selection of chapters.

 Each variant must have its own title page and a table of contents that links to the chapters participating in that variant, and also links to the index we will create for the variant.

 Objective: Cross Link and Index HTML Documents